src-d/kmcuda/README.md

 Lloyd is tolerant to samples with NaN features while Yinyang is not.
 It may happen that some of the resulting clusters contain zero elements.
 In such cases, their features are set to NaN.

+Angular (cosine) distance metric effectively results in Spherical K-Means behavior.
+The samples **must** be normalized to L2 norm equal to 1 before clustering, it is not done automatically.

 If you get OOM with the default parameters, set `yinyang_t` to 0 which forces Lloyd. `verbosity` 2 will print the memory allocation statistics